xedi/library-php-sendgrid/README.md

 <a name="about"></a>
 # About

 This library uses [SendGrids v3 HTTP API][SENDGRID_API_DOCS].
-It builts on some of the limitations of the "official" library:
+It builts on some of the limitations of the "official" library such as:

 * Interacts with cURL directly limiting your ability to intercept requests during tests.
 * Exceptions aren't specific to the returned error.

-We employ [GuzzleHttp][GUZZLEHTTP] to act as our cURL wrapper giving off-loading responsibility of processing HTTP requests.
+We employ [GuzzleHttp][GUZZLEHTTP] to act as our cURL wrapper off-loading responsibility of processing HTTP requests.
 Guzzle 6 provides a great utility for intercepting HTTP requests made through it's client; for more details [click here][GUZZLEHTTP_TESTING].

 SendGrid only returns one error code if there is a problem with your payload!
 This is because SendGrid's API is not RESTful.
-Our library will attempt to return you contextual exceptions such as `Xedi\SendGrid\Exceptions\Domain\SubjectException` which would be thrown if SendGrid reports an issue with your Subject field.
+Our library will attempt to provide contextual exceptions such as `Xedi\SendGrid\Exceptions\Domain\SubjectException`, which would be thrown if SendGrid reports an issue with your subject field.

 All exceptions can be identified using our `ExceptionContract` which all exceptions implement.

 <a name="feature-requests"></a>
 # Feature Requests